CYC202/SEC-10K-Filings-Downloader/README.md

-# SEC-10K-Filings-Downloader
+# SEC-Downloader

 ## Project Name
-SEC 10-K Filings Downloader
+SEC Filings Downloader

 ## Description
-A tool to retrieve 10-K filings from the SEC based on a specified ticker and year.
-This project provides functionality for word frequency analysis from a given dictionary, including options for removing stop words and stemming.
+A tool to retrieve filings from the SEC based on a specified identifier (tikcer, cik), form (10k, 20f, etc.), year, amendment, etc.

+I also provide basic functionality for word frequency analysis from a given dictionary, including options for removing stop words and stemming.

 The implementation has been optimized with multithreading to enhance retrieval speed.

+It can skip existing files.

-The code is encrypted for personal use; please reach out for collaboration or academic inquiries.
+**The code is encrypted for personal use; please reach out for collaboration or academic inquiries.**

 ## SEC 10-K Filings Downloader
 ### Overview